-(4) Consulting and legal fees were comprised of a subset of the Company's total consulting and legal fees, and related to certain advisory projects during the six nine months ended June 30, 2023 September 30, 2023.
-During the six nine months ended June 30, 2022 September 30, 2022, these fees related to advisory projects, software implementations, and legal fees for debt financing and predecessor litigation matters.
+(4) Consulting and legal fees were comprised of a subset of the Company's total consulting and legal fees, and related to certain advisory projects during the nine months ended September 30, 2023.
+During the nine months ended September 30, 2022, these fees related to advisory projects, software implementations, and legal fees for debt financing and predecessor litigation matters.

-(5) Infrastructure and workforce costs were comprised primarily of recruiting expenses to build out corporate infrastructure of \$892 \$1,593 and \$1,631, \$2,429, software implementation fees of \$52 \$89 and \$57, \$88, severance expenses resulting from cost rationalization programs of \$265 \$898 and \$85, \$203, and temporary labor of \$907 \$1,217 and \$814 \$1,105 during the six nine months ended June 30, 2023 September 30, 2023 and 2022, respectively.
+(5) Infrastructure and workforce costs were comprised primarily of recruiting expenses to build out corporate infrastructure of \$1,593 and \$2,429, software implementation fees of \$89 and \$88, severance expenses resulting from cost rationalization programs of \$898 and \$203, and temporary labor of \$1,217 and \$1,105 during the nine months ended September 30, 2023 and 2022, respectively.

-(6) Transaction costs incurred during the six nine months ended June 30, 2023 September 30, 2023 were comprised of consulting, legal, administrative and regulatory fees associated with the Business Combination, share repurchases and one practice acquisition.
+(6) Transaction costs incurred during the nine months ended September 30, 2023 were comprised of consulting, legal, administrative and regulatory fees associated with share repurchases and one practice acquisition projects.